Effective Date: May 12, 2022

 We strive to use reasonable means to secure your personal information; however, please keep in mind that the transmission of information over the Internet and on mobile platforms is not always secure, which means we cannot and do not guarantee the complete security of any personal information you provide to us.
-Please consider this prior to submitting personal information to us via the Site.
-The confidentiality of your password for the Site is your responsibility.
+Please consider this prior to submitting personal information to us via the website.
+The confidentiality of your password for the website is your responsibility.

 We may update this Policy to reflect material changes in the manner in which we deal with personal information, including complying with laws or for business purposes.
 The Policy posted here will always be current.
 We encourage you to review it regularly.
-If we make a material change to this Policy, we will either post a notice on the Site or send you an email notifying you of the update.
-Your continued use of this Site after we make changes to this Policy is deemed to be your acceptance of any changes regardless of whether you receive an email.
+If we make a material change to this Policy, we will either post a notice on the website or send you an email notifying you of the update.
+Your continued use of this website after we make changes to this Policy is deemed to be your acceptance of any changes regardless of whether you receive an email.